cloudmesh-community/fa18-516-17/notebook.md

+# Week 10/5/18 - 11/11/18
+* Java and Hadoop were having issues during the install so I setup a new virtual machine

+# Week 10/29/18 - 11/4/18
+* Went through content on Containers
+* Attempted to install Hadoop and Java.
+Ran into issues in the Handbook code since there were older versions of each each referenced that gave 404 errors.
+Rewriting that section of the handbook
+* Got Git to work properly with the right keys
+* Sketched out a new project design since that was similar to the old one but did not require Amazon API access

 # Week 10/22/18 - 10/28/18
 * Added CSA Architecture Reference Material #164
 * Added more material around CSA - trying to make it more applicable to students in this class